canonical/lxd-ui/README.md

 # End-to-end tests

+Install playwright and its browsers

+    npx playwright install

 The tests expect the environment on localhost to be accessible.
 Execute `dotrun` and start tests with

     npx playwright test